genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/04_integrations/rest-endpoints.md

 sidebar_position: 10

 ---
-The Genesis Low Code Platform automatically exposes all configured resources as HTTP endpoints via the GENESIS_ROUTER service.
+The Genesis low-code platform automatically exposes all configured resources as HTTP endpoints via the GENESIS_ROUTER service.

 All requests and responses that contain a body are represented in JSON format.